Andrew Oliver: Politics and the Stamp Act

-In 1737 Oliver entered politics, winning election as Boston's town auditor.
+In 1737, Oliver entered politics and won election as Boston's town auditor.
 He held many other local offices, and became a leader of the Hutchinson-Oliver faction, which dominated politics in colonial Massachusetts.
-He was elected to the provincial assembly in 1742, and in 1755 was appointed provincial secretary by Acting Governor Spencer Phips.
+He was elected to the provincial assembly in 1742 and in 1755 was appointed provincial secretary by Acting Governor Spencer Phips.

 In 1765, Oliver was commissioned to administer the unpopular Stamp Act in Massachusetts.
-He was privately against the act, but told people he was in favor of it, leading colonists to rise against him.
+He was privately against the act but told people that he was in favor of it, which led colonists to rise against him.
 On August 14, he was hanged in effigy from Boston's Liberty Tree in a protest organized by the Loyal Nine, a precursor to the Sons of Liberty.
-That night his house and offices were ransacked by an angry crowd.
+That night, his house and offices were ransacked by an angry crowd.
 On August 17, he was compelled to publicly resign his commission.
-On December 17, the Sons of Liberty again forced him to publicly swear that he would never act as stamp distributor.
+On December 17, the Sons of Liberty again forced him to swear publicly that he would never act as stamp distributor.

 Later career

 He was commissioned lieutenant governor of the colony when his brother-in-law Thomas Hutchinson became governor in 1771.
-Letters that he and Hutchinson wrote in the late 1760s during protests surrounding the Townshend Acts were published in 1773, igniting a storm of protest against both men.
-The business took a serious toll on Oliver's health, which suffered further after his wife died.
-Oliver died on March 3, 1774, after suffering from an "apoplectick fit".
+Letters that he and Hutchinson had written in the late 1760s during the protests surrounding the Townshend Acts were published in 1773 and ignited a storm of protest against both men.
+The business took a serious toll on Oliver's health, which suffered further after his wife had died.

+Oliver died on March 3, 1774, after he had suffered from an "apoplectick fit."
 His death was greeted with glee by the Sons of Liberty, and his burial was marred by acts of protest and violence.
-Because of the charged political climate few friends and relatives attended.
+Because of the charged political climate, few friends and relatives attended.

-Most of Oliver's family remained Loyal during the American Revolution, and resettled in other parts of the British Empire.
+Most of Oliver's family joined the Loyalists during the American Revolution and its success caused them to resettle to other parts of the British Empire.